pfertyk/blog/content/008-asyncio-context-manager-testing.md

 ## Code under test

-This is a simplified version of a method from my NASA API application:
+This is a simplified version of a function from my NASA API application:

 ```python
 import random